We’re thrilled to have reopened our doors after a 15-week closure due to the Covid-19 shutdown.

 Emmaus Furniture Mine is a fantastic resource for anyone in need of quality affordable items, anyone wanting to embark on an upcycling project or looking for quirky, vintage, and retro items, or for anyone who wants to shop responsibly, buy second-hand, and look after our environment

 We have followed advice from the Government and Charity Retail Association to implement measures to keep everyone safe.
-These include limiting the number of customers at any one time, installing markings and signs throughout the shop and a hand sanitiser station at the entrance.
+These include installing markings and signs throughout the shop and a hand sanitiser station at the entrance.

 Emmaus Furniture Mine, on Cannon Place, is the largest furniture and household charity shop in North Staffordshire, with a 17,000sqft shop and warehouse over two floors.